BackboneSubroute/backbone.subroute/README.md

 Using the examples above, a URL of either `http://yourserver.org/books/search` or `http://yourserver.org/books/search/` would fire the `searchBooks()` callback.

+## Unit Tests

+The `spec` directory in the repo contains a suite of test specs.
+To run them, start a web server in the project directory, then point your browser to the `spec` directory.

+The test specs can also be run online [here](http://modeln.github.com/backbone.subroute/spec/).

 ## More Examples

 See [my blog post](http://www.geekdave.com/?p=13) for detailed instructions on how to set up and use your sub-routes.

 ## Version History

+### 0.3
+*Released 30 August 2012*

+* Fixed issue in `navigate` method where separator `/` character was omitted after prefix
+* Added Jasmine test specs

 ### 0.2
 *Released 15 July 2012*